exitus1/Video-Scripts/website.md

 ## Why Decred?
 (NARRATIVE FOCUS)

 Decred was conceived by a team of Bitcoin developers working with legendary Monero developer tacotime.
-Their vision was clear: empower coinholder control through a unique hybrid proof-of-work and proof-of-stake mining system.
-They challenged the norm of developer-dominated protocol decisions, advocating for a community-driven blockchain evolution, aligning with the true spirit of decentralization.
+Their vision was clear: empower coinholder control through a unique hybrid proof-of-work and proof-of-stake mining system that blends security, decentralization, and user participation.

 (quotes can be put where necessary)